-The OsiriX project started in November 2003 when Antoine Rosset MD, a radiologist from Geneva, Switzerland, received a grant from the Swiss National Fund to spend one year at UCLA, Los Angeles, with Professor Osman Ratib, to explore and learn about medical digital imaging.
+The OsiriX project started in November 2003 when Antoine Rosset MD, a radiologist from Geneva, Switzerland, received a grant from the Swiss National Fund to explore and learn about medical digital imaging.
 At first, the goal of the OsiriX project was to simply write a small software program to convert medical imaging DICOM files to a QuickTime movie file, in order to help a radiologist friend to create a teaching files database.
 But soon, Antoine Rosset realized it could do much more.

-That’s when Joris Heuberger, a Math and Computer Sciences major from Geneva, joined the story.
-Flying in March 2005 to Los Angeles, he pursued the OsiriX project during a 6-month fellowship at UCLA.
+That’s when Joris Heuberger, a Math and Computer Sciences major from Geneva, joined the story in March 2005.

 In June 2005, during Apple’s Worldwide Developer Conference (WWDC) in San Francisco, OsiriX team received two prestigious Apple Design Awards: Best Use of Open Source and Best Mac OS X Scientific Computing Solution It was already becoming the reference in medical images viewer that was going to inspire many others, athough never equal to the original.